Switzerland’s 18 living ex-presidents: a political record

 Britain (prime ministers): John Major, Tony Blair, Gordon Brown, David Cameron

-Italy (prime ministers): Arnaldo Forlani, Ciriaco De Mita, Lamberto Dini, Massimo D’Alema, Giuliano Amato, Romano Prodi, Silvio Berlusconi, Mario Monti, Enrico Letta, Matteo Renzi
+Italy (prime ministers): Arnaldo Forlani, Ciriaco De Mita, Lamberto Dini, Massimo D’Alema, Giuliano Amato, Romano Prodi, Silvio Berlusconi, Mario Monti, Enrico Letta, Matteo Renziend of infobox

 swissinfo.ch